crmcarecloud/api-php-client/docs/Api/TokensApi.md

 Logout from the application

-Logout of a customer account to client's application
+Logout of a customer account to client's application.

 ### Example
 ```php